Transferring data to and from remote servers

 Transferring files using ProxyJump

-Transfer to remote host
+Transfer TO remote server

 # If using default SSH key name, for example, id_ed25519 or id_rsa